AeroSenseSw/AeroSenseWavve/sdk-document-en/sdk-document-en.md

 ​	![image-20220527170643920](../imgs/set.png)

 ```
-For more information, please refer to the package com.aerosnese.radar.tcp.service.toRadar
+For more information, please refer to the package com.radar.vital.tcp.service.toRadar
 ```